biodiversity.earth

 Active projects

-All four projects are independently audited and available for corporate stewardship contributions.
+All three projects are structured for independent verification and available for corporate stewardship contributions.
 Pricing is expressed per hectare under active restoration management.

 Dense tropical forest canopy in Central Africa